jeantristanb/course_postgwas_visuFinemap_2023/exercise/Finemapping/README.md

 ### Format sumarry statistics
-we used a r-script to open summary statistics, select positions around SNPs of interrest and positions present than genetic file, computed maf and format header using FINEMAP manual, furthermore we will create a bed file (-interval-) to
+we used a r-script to open summary statistics, select positions around SNPs of interrest and positions present than genetic file format header using FINEMAP manual, furthermore we will create a bed file (-interval-) to
 * script `prepared_sumstat.r`

 ## build LD matrix
 LD matrix in input as specific characteristics, must be square, and separated by space not tab.
+ * file `data/sumstat.bed` created by R script `prepared_sumstat.r`

 ```
 plink --r2 square0 yes-really -bfile data/chr17_77727734_79727734 -out "data/tmp" --extract range data/sumstat.bed